Penguins Mug For Camera, Take A Pretty Great 'Selfie'

 Then they gaze to the horizon again, shaking their heads and their bellies.
 They've had enough time in the limelight for now.

-The expeditioner is named Eddie Gault, and the animals captured their "bird's eye view" near Australia's Mawson research station in Antarctica.
+The expeditioner is named Eddie Gault, and the animals captured their bird's-eye view near Australia's Mawson research station in Antarctica.

 This species of penguin is especially hearty, able to "breed during the worst weather conditions on earth," the AAD said.
 They huddle together for warmth in the face of extreme temperatures, taking turns in the warmest and coldest parts of the group.

-These aren't the first penguins to go viral recently from the AAD's social media profiles.
+These aren't the first penguins to go viral from the AAD's social media profiles.

 In January, the government agency posted this charming video of a penguin leaping onto a boat from the icy water, surprising researchers.